pasqualerossi/42-Piscine/42 Adelaide Information/README.md

 - prossiC00 (person's name or intra username along with the project you are evaluating them on).
 - prossiC01

-# 42 School
-To increase your chance to get into the 42 School, I would recommend the following:
-- Complete enough C Projects
-- Pass an exam
-- Do alot of evals
-- Get alot of Voxtron votes

 Note: Nothing is guaranteed though as the 42 Entrance to the school isn't public information.

 # Essential Items List